Hattah Matters

 In the Hattah-Kulkyne National Park, students are dropped into the desert.
 No teachers and no phones, all they have is each other.
 They carry what they need, sleep under the stars, walk, talk, sing, reflect and spend time alone.
 The have the time, space and quiet to hear themselves.
 They make decisions, make mistakes and help each other.
 Days and nights pass and they cross, almost accidentally, into the mindset of equality and shared responsibility.

-There are now two versions of Hattah to choose from, the one we know and love, and a new iteration; Hattah Rites of Passage (ROP).
-Barney currently in Year 10, went on the ROP expedition this year and ‘felt happier with the simplicity of life at Hattah.’
-Charlotte too, ‘Hattah made me realise how little we need as people, and how much happier we could be if we all just lived simply with little to worry about.’
-Before and after the trip, parents are involved in a sending off, and a return celebration so they can see and hear of the challenges and triumphs their own children felt - but from their peers.
-It’s a powerful ceremonial piece to the ROP Program.
+There are now two versions of Hattah to choose from.
+The tried and tested, long standing one we know and love.
+There is also an even more challenging version; Hattah Rites of Passage (ROP).
+Year 10 student Barney chose the ROP expedition this year.
+Despite the extra physical and emotional challenge, he ‘felt happier with the simplicity of life at Hattah.’
+Charlotte, too chose to push her self and chose the ROP option.
+‘Hattah made me realise how little we need as people, and how much happier we could be if we all just lived simply with little to worry about.’
+Before and after the expedition, parents are invoted to a sending off ceremony, and then a return celebration so they can see and hear of the challenges and triumphs their own children felt - but from their children's peers.
+It’s a powerful ceremonial piece of the Rites of Passage Program.

 Hattah, whether students opt to do ROP or not, isn’t a magic fix, but it matters.
 If their sense of identity feels as though it’s been put through a blender, it’s a timely opportunity to consider their next steps with strength and pride and feel the weight and freedom of independence.
 They return to school and their daily lives with a clearer sense of self.